IsaPeter/pscan/README.md

 optional arguments:
   -h, --help            show this help message and exit -H, --host HOST  	    The host of the scan
-  -p, --port PORT  	The port (range)
+  -p, --port PORT  	    The port / range / ports
   -t, --threads THREADS	The scanning threads number -T, --timeout TIMEOUT The timeout value to wait for the connection -o, --output OUTPUT   The output file